akshansh-kakkkar/kintsugi/README.md

 Link
 ###### https://kintsugi-chi.vercel.app/

-`AI Note : AI was used minimally during development.
-Primirarily for research and degubbing/fixing occasional bugs.`
+`AI Note : AI was used minimally during development. primarily for research and debugging or fixing occasional bugs.`